 How to answer competency-based interview questions

-There are a few different frameworks you can use to structure your answers to competency based interview questions but one of the most popular is STAR:
+There are a few different frameworks you can use when decidinghow to answer competency based questions.
+One of the most popular ways to structure your answers is to use STAR:

 If you find the STAR framework difficult to remember you can use CAR instead (Context, Action, Result).
 Just combine the ‘Situation’ and ‘Task’ in STAR into ‘Context’.